The Personal Story

 Other passions include:

-- Books – I read a lot – mainly about psychology, investing, nonviolent communication, exploring a relationship with money where everyone’s needs matter.
+Books – I read a lot – mainly about Psychology, Investing, Nonviolent Communication, exploring a relationship with money.

-- Minimalism – I try to follow a ‘zero waste’ lifestyle, reducing my use of plastic.
-I compost all food waste in a Wormery placed on my balcony.
+Minimalism – I try to follow a ‘zero waste’ lifestyle, reducing my use of plastic.
+I compost all food waste in a Wormery in my garden.
 I try to shop local and do not own a car – which is easy in London.

 I am a Chartered IFA based in London and have been working to help people with their financial goals since 2001.
 Independent financial advice to me means placing my client’s interests first, maintaining a high level of integrity in client interactions.